kkinnear/zprint/doc/reference.md

 long is processed differently from other functions, using the (as yet undocumented) "guide" capability.

-If the function name is less 20 characters or less, then it is regular expression matched to see if it starts with "are" -- if it does, then it is formatted like the function `are`.
+If the function name is 20 characters or less, then it is regular expression matched to see if it starts with "are" -- if it does, then it is formatted like the function `are`.
 If it doesn't start with "are", it is checked to see if it starts with "when".